-Have you heard about the share markets, but think that investing in shares is too complicated for you?
-Or do you feel that only a professional trader can invest in the stock markets and gain from it?
+Have you heard about the share markets, but think that investing in stock market is too complicated for you?
+Do you feel that only a professional trader can invest in shares and gain from it?
 If yes, then read on.
 Let us today show you how to get started with investing in equities.

 Where Are Shares Traded?

 You can buy and sell shares in India in a Stock Exchange through SEBI Registered Stock Broker.
 A Stock Exchange is a marketplace where many financial assets, including shares, are traded.